Naples park has camping, kayak trails, lovable historic dredge

 Camping at Collier-Seminole Park

 The 120 campsites ($22 a night) book up early for winter dates.
-Past campers warn about mosquitoes in the park, although we experienced none during our March day-time visit, which included a canoe trip and a few hours hiking and exploring in the park.
+Past campers warn about mosquitoes in the park, although we experienced none during a March day-time visit, which included a canoe trip and a few hours hiking and exploring in the park.
 (Mosquitos are sure to be an issue May to October.
 Winter visitors should still be prepared, although their presence might be less intense.)

 Some of the campsites are shaded and beautifully situated.
 Sites are close together, however, particularly for large RVs.
 The smaller camping loop for 19 tent campers provides a pleasant, wooded alternative for the non-RV crowd.
 The park offers full-facility camp sites with water, electricity and restrooms.